 Date of birth

-Stags added vastly-experienced midfielder Neal Bishop to their ranks in June 2018, following a season that saw him make 37 appearances for League One side Scunthorpe.
+Stags added vastly-experienced midfielder Neal Bishop to their ranks in June 2018, following a season that saw him make 37 appearances for then-League One side Scunthorpe.

 Bishop began his career in the Middlesbrough youth system, before moving on to play for a handful of non-league clubs such as York City, where he earned the ‘Clubman of the Year’ award at the close of the 2006-07 season.